Del. Rich Anderson (R-51) explains his bill to a panel of House members.

 Photo by Michael Lee Pope.

-“The way you’ve structured this, you are saying it’s not you must not drive in a manner to endanger the life, limb or property,” said Del Rob Bell (R-58).
+“The way you’ve structured this, you are saying it’s not, 'You must not drive in a manner to endanger the life, limb or property,'” said Del Rob Bell (R-58).
 "You are sort of creating a definition that says if you are substantially diverted it counts, right?”

 “If I give my grandmother a handheld personal communication device,” said Del.
 Ben Cline (R-24), "she will not be able to use it in a way that does not substantially divert her attention from the operation of the vehicle."

-Members of the panel crafting the initial draft of the bill want to find a way that allows drivers to use their smart phones without being distracted by them.
+Members of the panel crafting the initial draft of the bill wanted to find a way that allows drivers to use their smart phones without being distracted by them.
 That might include a way for people to use a map to find a location but prohibit a driver from posting on Facebook while behind the wheel.
-For members of the General Assembly, that creates a dilemma: How do lawmakers allow some good behavior while prohibiting bad behavior.
+For members of the General Assembly, that creates a dilemma: How do lawmakers allow good behavior while prohibiting bad behavior.
 Finding a middle ground isn’t easy.

 “You should be able to use your phone,” said Gilbert.
 "You should be able to look at it once in a while, take a call, make a call as long as you are not staring at the thing.”

 THE VERSION of the bill that emerged from a subcommittee of the Courts of Justice has a compromise that gives police officers a new kind of discretion — cracking down on behavior that is reasonably likely to substantially divert attention from the road.
 Some lawmakers believe that’s a standard that will work while others are not sure.
 Supporters say it’s worth a shot.